Kalhora dynasty

-The Kalhora dynasty was a Sindhi Muslim Kalhora tribe dynasty based in the region of Sindh, present day Pakistan.
-The dynasty governed much of Sindh, South Punjab and parts of Kutch (present-day Gujarat, India) between 1701 and 1783 from their capital of Khudabad, before shifting to Hyderabad from 1768 onwards.
-They were assigned to hold authority by the Mughal Grand Vizier Mirza Ghazi Beg.
+The Kalhora dynasty was a Sindhi Muslim dynasty primally based in the region of Sindh in present-day Pakistan.
+From 1701 to 1768, their capital was Khudabad after which it was shifted to Hyderabad.
+The northern half of Kutch district was also under the Kalhora Dynasty.

 History

-Kalhora governance of Sindh began around the start of the 18th century when Yar Muhammad Kalhoro was invested with title of Khuda Yar Khan and was made Subahdar of Upper Sindh by royal decree of the Mughals.
+Kalhora rule of Sindh began around the start of the 18th century when Yar Muhammad Kalhoro was invested with title of Khuda Yar Khan and was made subahdar of upper Sindh by royal decree of the Mughals.
 Later, after his death, his son was additionally appointed Subahdar of Sehwan and thus oversaw most of Sindh.

-The Kalhora dynasty succumbed during the invasion of Nader Shah.
-Sind was then conquered by Ahmad Shah Durrani in 1748–1750 making the Sind State a vassal under the suzerainty of the Durrani Empire.
+The Kalhora dynasty succumbed to the invasion of Nader Shah.
+Sind was then conquered by Ahmad Shah Durrani in 1748–1750 making it a vassal of the Durrani Empire.

-The Kalhora nawabs also took part in the historic Third Battle of Panipat as part of the victorious Islamic coalition.
-Mian Ghulam Shah Kalhoro brought stability to Sindh as he restructured the state.
-Ghulam Shah's successors couldn't control Sindh for long and were overthrown by Talpurs mirs in the Battle of Halani.
-Abdul Nabi Kalhoro was the last Kalhora ruler.
+The Kalhora nawabs also participated in the Third Battle of Panipat as part of the victorious Islamic coalition.
+Ghulam Shah Kalhoro brought stability to Sindh by restructuring the state.
+His successors could not control Sindh for long and were overthrown by Talpur mirs in the Battle of Halani.
+Abdul Nabi Kalhoro was the last Kalhora ruler, being overthrown in 1783.
+He went on to govern Layyah and Bhakkar from 1787 to 1790 after defeating the Jaskani tribe.

+In 1793, the Afghan ruler Timur Shah died and was succeeded by Zaman Shah who demanded from Abdul Nabi arrears of one lakh and twenty thousand rupees.
+Abdul Nabi failed to pay the dues and did not comply with the orders of the Afghan court, and as a result his jagir was cancelled and granted to Nawab Muhammad Khan Saddozai.

 According to Ḳāniʿ, who visited their court, the Kalhora spoke Sindhi in court.